TheRevanite/Folder-Cleaner/README.md

 ## Features

-- **Folder_Reference_deletion**: Delete specific files, editing two lines: the path to your reference folder, and the path to your actual folder (where you wanna delete stuff).
+- **[Folder_Reference_Deletion]**: Delete specific files, editing two lines: the path to your reference folder, and the path to your actual folder (where you wanna delete stuff).
-- **File_reference_deletion**: Delete specific files, editing two lines: the path to your reference filename (eg. references.txt), and the path to your actual folder (where you wanna delete stuff).
+- **[File_Reference_Deletion]**: Delete specific files, editing two lines: the path to your reference filename (eg. references.txt), and the path to your actual folder (where you wanna delete stuff).

 ## Usage